 Patients enrolled in these 5 studies were predominantly female (82%) and Caucasian (97%) with a mean age of 40 years (range 12-65).
 Patients were instructed to treat a moderate to severe headache.
 Headache response, defined as a reduction in headache severity from moderate or severe pain to mild or no pain, was assessed at 1, 2, and, in most studies, 4 hours after dosing.
 Associated symptoms such as nausea, photophobia, and phonophobia were also assessed.
 Maintenance of response was assessed for up to 24 hours post-dose.
 A second dose of ZOMIG tablets or other medication was allowed 2 to 24 hours after the initial treatment for persistent and recurrent headache.
 The frequency and time to use of these additional treatments were also recorded.
 In all studies, the effect of ZOMIG was compared to placebo in the treatment of a single migraine attack.

-(Reduction in Headache Severity from Moderate or Severe Pain to Mild or No
+Response (Reduction in Headache Severity from Moderate or Severe Pain to Mild

 |Placebo||ZOMIG tablets 1 mg||ZOMIG tablets 2.5 mg||ZOMIG tablets 5 mg|

 |n=number of patients randomized

 *p<0.05 in comparison with placebo.

 a Study 1 was the only study in which patients treated the headache in a clinic setting.